awsdocs/aws-codedeploy-user-guide/doc_source/deployments-stop.md

 + [Stop a deployment \(console\)](#deployments-stop-console)
 + [Stop a deployment \(CLI\)](#deployments-stop-cli)

+**Note**
+If your deployment is a blue/green deployment through AWS CloudFormation, you cannot perform this task in the CodeDeploy console\.
+Go to the AWS CloudFormation console to perform this task\.

 ## Stop a deployment \(console\)<a name="deployments-stop-console"></a>

 1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.